 4. Delphi’s archaeological ruins

-Just to next Acropolis, in terms of historical importance, is Delphi’s archaeological site.
-It is one of the top favourite places to visit in Greece for the tourists who love to explore the historical sites.
-It is just a drive away from Athens, about two and a half kilometres.
+Just to the next Acropolis, in terms of historical importance, is Delphi’s archaeological site.
+It is one of the top favorite places to visit in Greece for tourists who love to explore the historical sites.
+It is just a drive away from Athens, about two and a half kilometers.
 Delphi used to be an essential oracle in its time and was dedicated to Apollo, the God.
-The main structure in Delphi is Athenian Treasury, the temple of Apollo and most importantly hippodrome.
+The main structure in Delphi is the Athenian Treasury, the temple of Apollo, and most importantly hippodrome.
 Hippodrome used to host ancient Pythian Games back in history.

 5. Cape Sounion

 Cape Sounion is situated at the southern tip of the peninsula of Attica.
 It has become popular because of the scenic beauty and the ancient Greek temple of the god of the sea, Poseidon.
 Watch the sunset over the Aegean Sea.
 It is one of the most sought-after views.
 Cape Sounion can be covered in a day trip from Athens.

 The mountain and a peninsula, all in one, Mount Athos are situated in the Northern part of the country.
 There are about twenty eastern orthodox monasteries.
 Over about 1400 monks reside in those monasteries.
 However, it is not a very tourist-friendly place.
 The entry inside is controlled, and they allow only males to enter.

 If you are someone who loves hiking, you must keep Samaria Gorge in your itinerary.
 It is a 16-kilometer-long canyon.
 Samaria Gorge is situated on the southwestern side of the largest Greek Island, Crete.
 It is just an easy walk down the gorge.
 It takes about four to seven hours.
 While walking, you will see the forests full of ancient cypresses and pines.
 It cuts between the high cliffs and emerges into the Libyan sea.